-In regards to home equity debt, the tax law eliminates the deduction for interest.
+Regarding home equity debt, the tax law eliminates the deduction for interest.
 In other words, with the new tax reform, a home equity line of credit (HELOC) will no longer be tax deductible.
-While HELOCs are no longer tax deductible, cashing out in a first mortgage IS tax deductible.
+While HELOCs are no longer tax deductible, cashing out in a first mortgage is tax deductible.

-With that being said, if you currently have a second mortgage, it is beneficial to consolidate that second mortgage that you already have into a first mortgage.
-You can do so by choosing a low cost or no cost refinance loan option to consolidate into one loan.
+With that being said, if you currently have a second mortgage, it would be beneficial to consolidate that second mortgage that you already have into a first mortgage.
+You can do so by choosing a low-cost or no-cost refinance loan option to consolidate into one loan.

 In addition, for new buyers, the $1 million limit on deducting interest from your mortgage debt has dropped to a limit of $750,000 for a first and second home.

 For more information, please call (636) 542-4684 or email me at email@example.com.
 I’d be happy to help in any way!